Back to DIY Advice

 Before laying a carpet, fit underlay

 You can fit an underlay before putting your carpet on the floor to further seal proof your floor.
-Fireboard or polyfoam board are also viable substitutes of the underlay.
+Fireboard or polyfoam board are also viable substitutes for the underlay.

 Insulate the doors